 The EP_Transport is name contained by SubNetwork, and an EP_Transport instance can be a new instance created for the EP_Application instances as part of NetworkSliceSubnet instance or an existing instance reused for EP_Application instance.

+An instance of NetworkSliceSubnet that represents top network slice subnet shall be associated with one NetworkSlice instance.
+An instance of NetworkSliceSubnet that represents CN network slice subnet or RAN network slice subnet shall be associated with one instance NetworkSliceSubnet that represents top network slice subnet.
+An instance of NetworkSliceSubnet that represents CN network slice subnet or RAN network slice subnet may be associated with one or more constituent NetworkSliceSubnet instance(s) represented by attribute networkSliceSubnetRef.